storesafe/cordova-sqlcipher-adapter/README.md

   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); Support for older versions is available upon request.

-## Some apps using Cordova SQLCipher adaptor
+## Some apps using Cordova sqlcipher storage plugin

 TBD *YOUR APP HERE*

 ## Known issues

+- Multi-page apps are not supported and known to be broken on Android.
 - Using web workers is currently not supported and known to be broken on Android.
 - Triggers are only supported for iOS, known to be broken on Android.
 - INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android.